Replacement of 30/60-day Rule:

 What happens if you break a 90-day rule?

-This rule serves as a guideline for USCIS officers to assess visa applications.
-This rule is applied to non-immigrants entering the U.S. temporarily.
+This rule serves as a guideline for USCIS officers to assess visa applications and is applied to non-immigrants entering the U.S. temporarily.

 If someone misrepresented their original intent, violated the rule, their application for permanent resident status may be declined, and their existing visa could also be revoked.
 The U.S. government takes severe actions against the case of perceived deception and fraud.

-However, if an applicant can prove the purity and genuine intentions to the USCIS officer, they may still have a chance to get a green card.
+However, if an applicant can prove the purity and genuine intentions to the USCIS officer, he/she may still have a chance to get a green card.

 Visa applicants need to prove their non-immigrant intent during the interview to the USCIS officer by demonstrating the following;